AkahMini/AkahMini/README.md

 ## Hi there 👋

+I'm Yann LE RAY, currently pursuing a dual degree in Mathematics and Computer Science.

+I enjoy designing apps and video games whenever I have time to work on side projects.

+If a challenge seems too hard, I’ll try even harder — I love pushing my limits.

+My main tools are Eclipse and Notepad++, and I often use pen and paper to sketch ideas or take notes.

+Feel free to reach out: ynnleray@gmail.com

 <!--
 **AkahMini/AkahMini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.